flokoe/website/content/posts/http-caching.md

 A few weeks ago I migrated my blog away from Netlify to host it myself again.

+That meant I have to configure HTTP caching by myself.
+Proper HTTP caching can dramatically improve website performance and user experience, especially on small servers.
-That meant I have to configure HTTP caching by myself and even though it it not that complicated I just could not get it in my head.
+It is not that complicated but somehow I just couldn't get it in my head.
 And as the best way to understand things is to explain them to others, here is my attempt.

 HTTP caching is nothing new and has good documentation.